nicklalone/CIST_2500/02_Descriptives/day1.md

 Taken together, these three concepts form the basis of why statistics works.
 We know that if we take a sample, that it will be part of the population and that if we keep taking samples and average them, that as we keep taking samples, we will keep getting closer to the actual population average.

 ### <a id="mean"></a>Mean:
+This is essentially an average of all the cases of numeric data and it is *the* most used measure of central tendency.
+From this simple calculation, we can start to understand what our dataset actually looks like and from there, what sorts of tests or cleaning we might have to do.

+*One important note is that the Mean is very susceptible to EXTREME VALUES* and in this case, EXTREME are what we call outliers.
+So take this set of data: (88+86+88+90+95+88+54).
+In this case, 54 is an outlier because it is far smaller than any of the other scores (because the scores are out of 100).
+So, we might actually remove this score before calculating which is essentially a decision about how to clean our data.

 #### <a id="othermeans"></a>Other types of means:
 In general, we will only be using arithmetic mean in this class; however, it's good to know that the others exist.
 These are covered in your textbook but I find [(this article from the NIH to be super useful](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3127352/#:~:text=Mean%20is%20the%20most%20commonly,and%20harmonic%20mean%20(HM).)).